 We are a Maryland corporation.
 Our principal executive offices are located at 245 Park Avenue, 42nd Floor, New York, New York 10167.
 Our telephone number is (212) 750-7300.
 Our website is www.arescre.com.
 The contents of our website are not a part of this prospectus supplement or the accompanying prospectus.
 The information contained on, or that can be accessed through, our website is not part of, and is not incorporated into, this prospectus supplement or the accompanying prospectus.
 We own or have rights to trademarks or trade names that we use in conjunction with the operation of our business.
 Any trademark, trade name or service mark of any other company appearing in this prospectus supplement or the accompanying prospectus or any document incorporated or deemed to be incorporated by reference herein or therein belongs to its holder.
-Use or display by us of other parties' trademarks, trade names or service marks is not intended to and does not imply a relationship with, or endorsement or sponsorship by us of, the trademark, trade name or service mark owner.
+Use or display by us of other parties' trademarks, trade names or service mark of any cellationship with, or endorsement or sponsorship by us of, the trademark, trade name or service mark owner.